hackforla/getting-started/non-coder.md

 You are not only welcome, you are much needed in the development of software.

-Please connect with us in person at a hacknight or reach out to us in the [general](https://hackforla.slack.com/archives/C04502L0P) channel on slack.
+Please connect with us in person at a hacknight or reach out to us in the [general](https://hackforla.slack.com/archives/C04502L0P) channel on Slack.